DSA for Systems and C++ Engineers: What the Interview Actually Expects

 How Interview DSA Maps to Real Systems Work

-BFS on a graph is how a build system finds the minimal set of targets to recompile after a change.
-DFS is how a memory sanitizer traces allocation ownership chains.
+BFS is how a build system finds the minimum recompile set.
+DFS is how a sanitizer traces allocation chains.
 Topological sort is how the Linux kernel resolves module load order.
-Bit manipulation is how network packet headers are parsed and hardware registers configured.
+Bit manipulation is how packet headers are parsed and hardware registers configured.
+The interview problems are the cleanly bounded version of work you'll do regularly.

 A Focused Prep Plan